spaceman-dev/GFG-Must-Do-Coding-Questions/Dynamic_Programming/README.md

     Output: 3
     Explanation: The given pairs are { {5, 24}, {39, 60}, {15, 28}, {27, 40}, {50, 90} },the longest chain that can be formed is of length 3, and the chain is {{5, 24}, {27, 40}, {50, 90}}

+## 3. Minimum Number of Coins (Greedy):
+    Given an infinite supply of each denomination of Indian currency { 1, 2, 5, 10, 20, 50, 100, 200, 500, 2000 } and a target value N. Find the minimum number of coins and/or notes needed to make the change for Rs N.
+    Example 1:
+    Input: N = 43
+    Output: 20 20 2 1
+    Explaination: Minimum number of coins and notes needed to make 43.

 ## 4. Longest Common Substring:
     Given two strings.
 The task is to find the length of the longest common substring.
     Example 1: